BanForFun/react-select-table/docs/table.md

 ### Setup

 The `initTable`/`disposeTable` (for class components) or `useTable` (for functional components) methods must be called for every table component.
 You must pass a name as the first parameter.
-The name passed to the method must match the component's `name` prop.
+When you render a Table, you must pass the same name to the [`name`](#name-string) component prop.

 You can optionally pass an [options](./types.md#options-object) object as a second parameter to either method.